Hobart’s Got A ‘Storytelling Hotel’ For Aussie History Buffs

-MACq 101 is Hobart‘s brand new “storytelling” hotel that immerses guests in the stories of “our native people to our inventors, explorers, convicts and heroes”.
-Opened to coincide with Dark Mofo 2017, the luxurious waterfront hotel has 114 rooms, each one reflecting a different historical figure from Tasmania’s rich past.
+MACq 01 is a “storytelling” hotel that immerses guests in the stories of “our native people to our inventors, explorers, convicts and heroes”.
+Opened to coincide with Dark Mofo back in 2017, the luxurious waterfront hotel has 114 rooms, each one reflecting a different historical figure from Tasmania’s rich past.

 There’s also bunch of historical artefacts in the hotel rooms and lobby itself.
 It’s almost like spending a night at an actual museum.